atch2203/blog/src/content/blog/8bit computer.md

 ![[rotated-20250218_165020.jpg]]
 ![[rotated-20250218_170258.jpg]]

-# Addendum: designing the computer, debugging, and software/programming
+# Designing the computer and debugging
 There is a lot more to talk about, but I'll just talk about the process of designing, testing, and programming the computer.

 Before even assembling anything, we spent quite a while building it up in logisim.
 Only once our design was mostly finalized did we order the parts.